apache/doris/docs/en/docs/sql-manual/sql-functions/table-functions/frontends.md

 The information displayed by the `frontends` tvf is basically consistent with the information displayed by the `show frontends` statement.
 However, the types of each field in the `frontends` tvf are more specific, and you can use the `frontends` tvf to perform operations such as filtering and joining.

-The information displayed by the `frontends` tvf is authenticated, which is consistent with the behavior of `show frontends`, user must have ADMIN/OPERATOR privelege.
+The information displayed by the `frontends` tvf is authenticated, which is consistent with the behavior of `show frontends`, user must have ADMIN/OPERATOR privilege.

 ### example
 ```